-If your company is not eligible for either Form C-S or Form C-S Lite, it must file Form C for Singapore tax return.
-Besides such form, you need to submit audited or unaudited financial statements, tax computation, and other supporting schedules.
+If your company is not eligible for either Form C-S or Form C-S Lite, it must file Form C for the Singapore tax return.
+Besides such forms, you need to submit audited or unaudited financial statements, tax computations, and other supporting schedules.

 The due dates for the two Singapore tax returns are:

 |Form C/C-S/C-S Lite||30th November in the year of assessment|